Edited by: Keri Stooksbury

 As we mentioned above, you’ve spent $100 on the first day of the month.
-You use the previous month’s daily average balance in order to calculated interest owed in the current month, so your average balance is $100.
+You use the previous month’s daily average balance in order to calculate the interest owed in the current month, so it would be $100.

 This obviously gets a bit more complex once you factor in interest owed and minimum payments made, so we’ll walk you through the next month, too.